Choose Window > Type & Tables > Index to display the Index panel.

 Manage an index

 After you set up your index and add index markers to your document, you can manage your index in a variety of ways.
 You can view all index topics in a book, remove topics from the Topic list that aren’t used in the Reference list, find entries in either the Reference or Topics list, and remove index markers from the document.

 When the Book option is selected, the Index panel displays entries from the entire book, not just the current document.

-If others need to access documents in the book while the index is being created, you can create a master list of topics in a separate document, and then import topics from the master list to each document in the book.
-Note that if the master list changes, you will need to import topics to each document again.
+If others need to access documents in the book while the index is being created, you can create a parent list of topics in a separate document, and then import topics from the parent list to each document in the book.
+Note that if the parent list changes, you will need to import topics to each document again.

 When you are indexing a book with multiple documents, you can display the index topics for all the documents listed by generating the book’s index, including all the documents.
 Then you don’t have to use Import Topics in the Index menu to manually import the topics into each document.

 Once you have created your index, you can delete topics that weren’t included in the index.